-(And Oy! – that applies to hiring clients as well as candidates!)
+(And Oy! – that applies to hiring clients and candidates!)

 I often wonder what people think of me when they meet me for the first time.
-Do they make an instant judgment of me based on what I am wearing, how I am feeling that day, or the context of the meeting?
+Do they instantly judge me based on what I am wearing, how I am feeling that day, or the context of the meeting?

-And is the impression I give to them, the one that I would want them to have of me?
+And is the impression I give them the one I would want them to have of me?

-- Good, regular eye contact – not too much but not too little either.
+- Good, regular eye contact – not too much, but not too little.

 - Fresh breath – no cigarette, garlic, or wine breath allowed!

 - Build a rapport with the interviewer and follow their lead if they make small talk to soften the atmosphere.

 - Do all the above while being ushered into a meeting room and manage to sit graciously at a desk and accept a drink if offered.

 Remember also that the 1st impression you create is not just with the interviewer.
 It is also with the PA, Office Manager, and the colleague who meets and greets or walks past you in reception.
 It is the person who buzzes you in.
 The 1st impression you create when engaging with a new potential employer is actually plus-fold.